perrin-isir/xpag/README.md

 <details><summary><B>the agent</B></summary>

-*xpag* only considers the case of a unique off-policy agent.
+*xpag* only considers the case of a unique off-policy agent training on parallel rollouts.

 </details>